Teluer/sweetRevenge/README.md

 - Avoid reusing phones and names unless there are no new values available
 - Gather cookies on each website call and attach them to the subsequent requests
 - Visit success page
+- For selenium flow, make random user actions while filling the order form

 ## Project story ##
 - First working instance was built within a week and sent several dozens of orders
-- After order #45, the web shop enabled google ReCaptcha.
-- Ability to bypass captcha was partially implemented but couldn't be tested, because...
+- After order #45, the web shop enabled Google ReCaptcha.
+Ability to bypass captcha was partially implemented but couldn't be tested, because...
-- The webshop disabled captcha.
+- The webshop disabled captcha a day later.
 Either the admin assumed captcha didn't help, because some fake orders were sent manually, or the admin decided captcha would spoil user experience.
-It's possible the admin started checking sourse IP address and serving only those orders that originated in moldova.
 - The project was rolled back to non-captcha logic, which is fortunate, because current ReCaptcha solution requires a captcha-solving browser extension and must use VPN instead of TOR.
-- After order #165, a control order on a friend's number was submitted to check if the operator still calls the clients, and it worked.
-This is puzzling, because it would be so easy to check source IP of the order and ignore foreign IP addresses.
+- After order #165, a control order on a friend's number was submitted to check if the operator still calls, and it worked.
+This is puzzling, because it would be so easy to check source and ignore foreign IP addresses.
 Looks like human stupidity is the most powerful weapon after all.
 - After order #235, the website enabled another (surprisingly easy) captcha.
 Selenium flow and captcha-solving logic were implemented a day later.
 - After order #249, the website removed captcha again, because it didn't make any difference.
-Configs updated to increase order frequency.
+The program didn't need any changes and continued working normally.
+Configs updated to increase order frequency as a punishment.
--
+- After order #362, it starts getting boring.
+Running out of phones again, adding new phone categories: sport nutrition and bio-additives